aevilla160/hpc_docs/docs/get_started.md

 ## System overview
-MERCED hosts 114 CPU compute nodes and 8 GPU nodes.
+MERCED hosts 41 CPU compute nodes and 25 high memory nodes.
 Please be aware that the nodes among MERCED cluster are multigenerational, meaning that the CPU processors from different nodes are having different features, the table shows below listed detailed node information.
 Users may experience relative big